Creativity can boost mental health and wellness. Just ask Audrey Cooper.

 Her real healing began when she started to paint colourful and happy childhood memories of Toronto’s Danforth neighbourhood.
 The colours lifted her spirit and the practice helped her through grieving to a place of acceptance and closure.
 Although she has recently sold many of her “urban folk art” narrative paintings, Audrey exhibits the larger works in her gallery called Art with Panache, located in downtown London Ontario.

 Audrey opened the Art with Panache Gallery in the Talbot Centre when she was only 86 years old and she’s looking forward to the next life adventure.

-Audrey will be at the Creating Connections Symposium on October 1st at Museum London.
+Audrey presented at the Creating Connections Symposium on October 1st 2018 at Museum London.

 10% to 15% of Canada’s seniors suffer from depression.
 Depression is a common problem among older adults but it is not normal.
 In a sample of nearly 50,000 seniors living in residential care facilities (such as long-term care, nursing or personal care homes) in five Canadian jurisdictions, nearly half (44%) had a diagnosis and/or symptoms of depression.

 Audrey believes professionally-led creative programs can lead many older adults out of the blackness of depression into a brighter and lighter world of music, movement and vibrant colour.